sagemath/trac_to_gh/Issue 6972.md

 # Issue 6972: update the r spkg in sage to 2.9.2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6972

 Original creator: was